Emergency Solar Management

 What happens during emergency conditions?

-If these actions will not be sufficient to avoid the system entering an unsecure state, AEMO will direct Western Power to provide a response.
-At present, Western Power is able to manage certain large commercial DPV systems, and so it will reduce generation from these systems.
+If this is not enough to avoid the system entering an unsecure state, AEMO will direct Western Power to respond.
+Currently, Western Power can manage certain large commercial DPV systems, and so it will reduce generation from these systems.

-Once all other options have been exhausted, the remaining options are the disconnection of distribution feeder(s) with relatively large amounts of DPV generation (interrupting power supply to all customers in the area), or deploying Emergency Solar Management (which reduces solar generation only).
+Once all other options have been exhausted, there are other options.
+These are disconnecting the distribution feeder(s) with large amounts of DPV generation (interrupting power supply to all customers in the area), or deploying Emergency Solar Management (which reduces solar generation only).

 The introduction of Emergency Solar Management will limit the impact on households by ensuring households do not lose power to their homes, and will only be used as a last resort.
-Importantly, additional actions will also be undertaken by AEMO and Government in the future to reduce the need to call upon Emergency Solar Management.
+More actions will be undertaken by AEMO and Government in the future to reduce the need to call upon Emergency Solar Management.

 How will Emergency Solar Management be used